-Accidents and Near Misses must be documented using the Accident/Incident Report Form (Appendix 8).
-Information that must be documented includes the following:
+Accidents and Near Misses must be documented using the appropriate Penn Incident Report Form. https://ehrs.upenn.edu/health-safety/incident-reporting-forms

+Information that should be documented includes the following:

 - 1) Individuals involved.
 List names of all individuals assigned to the job.
 List qualifications of employees. - 2) Job Location: Area and Electrical equipment identification of circuit; this should include a description of the circuit and equipment that was involved. - 3) Description of work performed.
-This should include a description of the safe work practices that were employed or violated. - 4) Determination of shock and arc flash protection boundaries according to the Risk Assessment. - 5) The necessary personal protective equipment required to safely perform the assigned task. - 6) Means employed to restrict the access of unqualified persons from the work area. - 7) Evidence of completion of a job briefing, including a discussion of any job specific hazard. - 8) A copy of the completed Energized Work Permit (if applicable). - 9) Equipment details. - 10) Sketches/pictures. - 11) Reference data.
+This should include a description of the safe work practices that were employed or violated. - 4) Determination of shock and arc flash protection boundaries according to the Risk Assessment. - 5) The necessary personal protective equipment required to safely perform the assigned task and details of its use. - 6) Means employed to restrict the access of unqualified persons from the work area. - 7) Evidence of completion of a job briefing, including a discussion of any job specific hazard. - 8) A copy of the completed Energized Work Permit (if applicable). - 9) Equipment details. - 10) Sketches/pictures. - 11) Reference data.